wangyg19/CMBProbe/README.md

-vs         -  year version of CMB map, either '2015' or '2018' plt_q      -  flag to choose inpainted or non-inpainted CMB maps, either 'I_inpainted' or 'I_noninpainted' L          -  max degree of Fourier coefficients used in computing AC discrepancy Nside_acd  -  Nside for the AC discrepancy map; lag_acmap - max lag for AC discrepancy
+vs         -  year version of CMB map, either '2015' or '2018' plt_q      -  flag to choose inpainted or non-inpainted CMB maps, either 'I_inpainted' or 'I_noninpainted' L          -  max degree of Fourier coefficients used in computing AC discrepancy Nside_acd  -  Nside for the AC discrepancy map lag_acmap  -  max lag for AC discrepancy
+Nside      -  Nside for CMB maps
 ```

 ## Demo